jagdishtripathy/wazuh-installation/README.md

 ---

-# Wazuh Installation Guide on Ubuntu
+# Wazuh Installation Guide on Linux environment.

-This README provides a brief overview of the installation process for Wazuh on an Ubuntu server.
+This README provides a brief overview of the installation process for Wazuh on an Linux environment.
 Follow the steps below to successfully install and configure Wazuh.

 ## Prerequisites